 Application Review Process and Criteria

 The CCI Program is conducted as a merit-based open competition.
-After the application deadline, all applications will be reviewed in country for eligibility and vetted by a panel of exchange program specialists.
-Competitive applicants will be interviewed in their home country by a nomination committee.
-All applicants will be notified of their status on a rolling basis from spring to summer 2018.
+After the application deadline, all applications will be reviewed in country for eligibility and assessed by a panel of exchange program specialists.
+Competitive applicants will be interviewed in their home countries by a nomination committee.
+All applicants will be notified of their nomination and placement statuses on a rolling basis from spring to summer 2021.

-The nomination committee will use the following criteria to evaluate applications (not necessarily in order of importance):
+The nomination committee will use the following criteria to evaluate applications (not in order of importance):

 - Demonstrated interest and professional goals in the field of study applicant wishes to pursue.